 MedStar Orthopaedic Institute is proud to offer wide awake hand surgery.
-Our experienced hand surgeons offer you the comprehensive care you need for an effective procedure and a successful recovery.
+Our experienced surgeons offer you the comprehensive care you need for an effective procedure and a successful recovery.
 Our surgeons are fellowship-trained in hand surgery and specialize exclusively in caring for upper extremity conditions.
 Our primary goal is to get you back to your regular activities and to restore the function of your hand.

 What is wide awake hand surgery?